 In addition to the tourist trail, two speleo-adventures are also available (mandatory reservation):

-– The blue trail lasts about 2 hours and is suitable to everyone older than 12 years old.
-It represents the first step to enter in the speleological world.
+– The blue trail lasts about 2 hours and is suitable for everyone older than 12 years old.
+It represents the first step to enter the speleological world.

-The caves are closed 20 days in January
+The caves are closed from January 10th to 30th.

 HOW TO GET THERE